project-viable/viable-virtual-lab/docs/reference/subscenemanagers.md

 ![image](./images/subscene-manager/subscene_child_nodes.png)

 - `Subscene` is an [Area2D](https://docs.godotengine.org/en/3.5/classes/class_area2d.html) that contains the entire subscene.
 When you create a new subscene, add all the LabObjects in it as children of this node.
-When the game is started, it is removed from the tree (see `HideSubscene()` above), and readded as needed.
+When the game is started, it is removed from the tree (see `hide_subscene()` above), and readded as needed.
 - `Border` is a UI node that has children for the background and close button.
 These UI nodes have their mouse filter set to Ignore so that they don't stop mouse clicks from being recieved by the LabObjects in the subscene.

 ### Using SubsceneManagers